How To Manage Low Back Pain After A Weekend Injury

-You have recently injured your low back over the weekend gardening, playing sports or while jogging around the lake.
+Managing your pain after you recently injured your low back over the weekend gardening, playing sports or while jogging around the lake, can be very difficult.
 You may be suffering from an acute injury such as a pulled muscle, strain of a ligament or a spasm in your low back.
 You have tried several conservative measures such as rest, ice, exercise and maybe even physical therapy with no relief.
 The pain is not subsiding after a few weeks, and you’re wondering what I can do to get relief?

 Most people will find relief from low back pain with conservative treatment.
 However, many of those affected by low back pain may have underlying spinal problems that will linger much longer than a few weeks.
 Low back pain significantly consumes many suffering patients who search the Internet endlessly for education and relief.
 For many people, these efforts may fail, and the pain may continue to the point they lose hope and seek medical attention often from their primary care or a pain management physician.